csxyhe/BDINN/README.md

  The receptive field at each position is modulated by a rotation scalar, a scaling factor, and an optional re-scale factor, resulting in a banded shape as follows:

 ![pic](https://github.com/csxyhe/BDINN/blob/img/receptiveField.png)

-For steady training, initialize all the elements of $\rho$ as 1.
+For steady training, initialize the scaling factor at each postion as 1 and the rotation angle at each position as 0 degree.

 **The implementation is fully based on PyTorch**, making it easy to integrate and use.
 Feel free to give it a try!